AcidRain9/gonads/README.md

 # Overview
 Automatically upload assignments and avoid deadlines for UMT SKT 🙂 <br>

-If one student uploads an assignment it will be downloaded parapharsed and uploaded to all student accounts, I'm basically making this because of my procrastination I didn't submit any assignment on time, and I had to face the consequences in exam results :(
+If one student uploads an assignment it will be downloaded paraphrased and uploaded to all student accounts, I'm basically making this because of my procrastination I didn't submit any assignment on time, and I had to face the consequences in exam results :(

 <h2> Dependencies </h2>